-34.3 Competing in both Power and Glider Categories
+34.2 Competing in both Power and Glider Categories

-34.3.1 Competitors may compete in both a power and a glider category at the same contest.
+34.2.1 Competitors may compete in both a power and a glider category at the same contest.

-34.4 Gliders Flying in Power Categories
+34.3 Gliders Flying in Power Categories

-- 34.4.1 If glider categories are not flown at a contest, gliders will be permitted to enter the power categories. - 34.4.2 A glider may always enter the power Primary category, even if glider categories are flown. - 34.4.3 Glider competitors flying in power categories will be treated as if they were flying powered aircraft. - a) All Power Programs (Known, Free, and Unknown, as applicable) will be flown. - b) Power Aresti figure K, power category free construction rules, and power category Known and Unknown Sequences shall apply. - c) Gliders entered into power categories will be judged using the same criteria as power aircraft except that glider rules regarding level lines and snap roll placement will apply for all categories.
+- 34.3.1 If glider categories are not flown at a contest, gliders will be permitted to enter the power categories. - 34.3.2 Glider competitors flying in power categories will be treated as if they were flying powered aircraft. - a) All Power Programs (Known, Free, and Unknown, as applicable) will be flown. - b) Power Aresti figure K, power category free construction rules, and power category Known and Unknown Sequences shall apply. - c) Gliders entered into power categories will be judged using the same criteria as power aircraft except that glider rules regarding level lines and snap roll placement will apply for all categories.
 The flying and judging of 30 degree lines will apply for the Primary, Sportsman, and Intermediate glider categories. - d) Scores will be compiled and listed in order with the Power competitors.

-34.5 Motorgliders
+34.4 Motorgliders

-34.5.1 Motorgliders, despite their engine, may compete as glider aircraft.
+34.4.1 Motorgliders, despite their engine, may compete as glider aircraft.